 - Disconnect the Battery – Open the cowling and remove the battery terminals, making sure to clean off the terminals.
 Batteries can easily corrode if they are left connected for long periods, and it is best to store that battery in the garage.

-- Cover the Motor with a Tarpaulin – It is important to protect the unit against the elements and by tying a sheet that completely covers the motor, you can be sure that no dirt or grime can enter.
+- Cover the Motor with a Tarpaulin – It is important to protect your 20hp electric outboard motor against the elements and by tying a sheet that completely covers the motor, you can be sure that no dirt or grime can enter.